The Lullaby – A Song for Everyone

 The lullaby, also known as a cradle song, is one of the most recognized, universal, and consistent genres of music in the world.

 Although it is impossible to pinpoint the origin of the lullaby, the title began in the late 16th century.
-The purpose of lullabies are to sooth as well as encourage sleep for infants.
-Rhyming patterns, simplicity, and a certain amount of repetition make lullabies both soothing to listen to and the lyrics and melody easy to retain and remember.
+The purpose of lullabies is to soothe as well as encourage sleep for infants.
+Rhyming patterns, make lullabies soothing to listen to and easy to remember.
 Singing or playing gentle music for infants helps maintain and improve health.

 A Universal Routine

 The routine of singing lullabies can help to strengthen the bond between caregiver and child.
 Lullabies promote positive emotions; the brain’s focus on enjoyable sounds creates happy, calm feelings.
 The lyrics, melody, and soothing singing or playing style are all important to the make-up of a lullaby.
-Lullabies are also connect to the traditions and culture of their societies of origin.
-As lullabies are a type of folk song, their lyrics often relate to culturally relevant topics, and often become deeply tied with the culture.
+Lullabies are connected to the traditions and culture of their societies of origin.

-Lullabies come from all over the world, from an immense amount of cultures and have many similarities–they are generally soft, slow, and feature a limited amount of, if any, instruments.
-The instruments are ones that resemble softness, such as stringed instruments or the piano.
-Western lullabies, both the traditional and classical types, are in triple meter or 6/8 time, which mimics the rocking movements of cradles.
+Lullabies come from all over the world.
+They are generally soft, slow, and feature a limited amount of, if any, instruments.
+The instruments resemble softness, such as stringed instruments or the piano.
+Western lullabies, both the traditional and classical types, are in triple meter or 6/8 time.
+The triple meter mimics the rocking movements of cradles.
 The lyrics often feature references to tranquility, well-wishes, dreams, love, family, infants, and even animals; various themes that relate to night time and sleep.

 Lullabies in Media